 We have a series of exciting categories for you to enter your creative food photography into, including three new categories for 2014, unearthed® Food in Film, Food Bloggers and Food Politics.
 Follow the hyperlinks and prepare to be inspired!

 We want to see examples from the very best previously-published photographic work, whether from books, newspapers, magazines or advertisements.

 We want to see images of festive, celebratory food from across the world.
 Whether it be Christmas, Divali or Chanukah, Easter, birthdays or weddings.
 Tables groaning with food, people eating special festive foods, or even preparing it.

 Sponsored by Champagne Taittinger

-We are looking for images that perfectly complement the blog and bring the written word to life.
-The pictures can be of anything at all relating to the blog, whether the ingredients themselves, the process of making it or the finished dish, at home or in a restaurant – whatever the image is that acts as the illustration.
+We are looking for images that perfectly complement a blog.
+The pictures can be of anything at all relating to a blog, whether ingredients, the process of making a finished dish, at home or in a restaurant.

 We are looking for photo-journalistic images that show the reality of issues relating to food anywhere in the world.
 Subject matter can include anything from food production on a small scale or a large scale, consumption of food, lack of food, an image that tells a story.